 Most returns may not even come as 50% interest, however, the more investments you make, the more your money grows.

-So, while you cannot necessarily double your money overnight, you can make very wise investments that can grow your wealth over time.
+So, while you cannot double your money overnight, you can make very wise investments that can grow your wealth over time.
 That’s the only way to double your money in savings.
 What you need to learn now, is how to make money from savings.

 What can I do with excess money in my savings account?